-The mission of the Admissions Division is to attract and appoint prospective cadets who are suited to develop into future leaders and officers in the United States Coast Guard.
-The division is responsible for coordinating recruiting, outreach and orientation programs, and evaluating and selecting candidates for appointment to the U.S. Coast Guard Academy.
+The mission of the Admissions Division is to attract and appoint a highly diverse and uniquely prepared selection of prospective cadets who are suited to develop into future leaders of character and commissioned officers of the United States Coast Guard.
+The division is responsible for recruitment, outreach, orientation, applicant pool generation, applicant pool evaluation and selection for appointment to the U.S. Coast Guard Academy.